 Where does “mental health-related leave” fit into the prescribed categories of medical, compassionate and extenuating on the form?

 Mental illness is treated in the same manner as physical illness.
 Mental health-related leave is considered to be medical leave.
-In the clinical form, you may choose to elaborate on this leave being taken for Mental Health reasons or otherwise.
+In the clinical form, you may choose to elaborate on your illness but this is not required.
 Submission of a doctor’s certificate, alongside the leave of absence form, is not required unless the leave extends >3 days’ duration.

-How often can I take Mental Health days-off?
+How often can I take Mental Health-related leave?
 Is there a limit?

 Technically as often as you feel necessary (a doctor’s certificate being required for >3 days duration of leave).
-However, if a large number of Mental Health days-off are considered necessary, alternative coping mechanisms and professional assistance should be sought such as:
+However, if a large number of days' leave are considered necessary, alternative coping mechanisms and professional assistance should be sought such as:

 - University Counselling Service: Ph: 83135663, E: firstname.lastname@example.org